nfsrules/realtime-solar-system-trip/README.md

 ### For Air Liquide Families

-The AI guide welcomes children as "space explorers" and explains how their parents' work at Air Liquide connects to gases found throughout the solar system:
+The AI guide welcomes children as "space explorers" and gases found throughout the solar system:

 - **Oxygen**: "Your parents work with oxygen that helps people breathe in hospitals!"
-- **Nitrogen**: "Air Liquide makes nitrogen that keeps food fresh - just like on Titan!"
+- **Nitrogen**: "Nitrogen that keeps food fresh - just like on Titan!"
-- **Hydrogen**: "The hydrogen your parents work with powers clean cars - same gas that makes Jupiter huge!"
+- **Hydrogen**: "Hydrogen powers clean cars - same gas that makes Jupiter huge!"
-- **Helium**: "Air Liquide's helium fills balloons and cools MRI machines - it's also on the Sun!"
+- **Helium**: "Helium fills balloons and cools MRI machines - it's also on the Sun!"
-- **CO2**: "The CO2 Air Liquide captures helps make sodas fizzy - Mars and Venus are full of it!"
+- **CO2**: "CO2 Air Liquide captures helps make sodas fizzy - Mars and Venus are full of it!"

 ### Interactive Features